reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 This error indicates that an anonymous function was provided a name, which is not allowed.

-For example, the code below names the anonymous function `{!reach} m`:
+For example, the code below names the anonymous function `{!rsh} m`:

 ```reach
 const x = array(UInt, [0, 1, 2]);